 4. Manage Stress

-Stress can disrupt hormonal balance.
-Therefore, practicing yoga, meditation, or breathing exercises can help.
+Since stress can affect hormonal balance, practicing yoga, meditation, or breathing exercises can be highly beneficial in reducing symptoms.

 5. Track Your Cycle